 Day 6: Transfer to Queen Elizabeth National Park

-Day 7: Game Drive & Boat Cruise
+Day 7: Game Drive & launch trip on Kazinga channel.

-Day 8: Transfer to Bwindi Impenetrable National Park
+Day 8: Transfer to Bwindi Impenetrable National Park.

 Day 9: Gorilla Trekking & Batwa Cultural Experience